Administration oversees four main functions:

 - Economic Development

 Administration employees include the Township Manager, the Assistant Manager, who also serves as the Director of Economic Development, the Township Secretary and the Township Recording Secretary.
 Outside consultants to the Administration department include the Township Solicitor.

 The Manager is the executive and administrative head of the Township.
 He has supervision over all departments of the Township which is carried out through Directors and Department Heads.
 The Manager’s primary function is to interact with the Commissioners to provide information to them regarding the needs of the Township and in return sees that the wishes of the Board are carried out through the appropriate staff.
 The Manager sets the agenda for Board of Commissioners meetings.

 The Assistant Manager is responsible for developing strategic plans, including redevelopment, in order to maintain a thriving business community and diverse tax base in the Township.
 Grant-writing and grant management are also key components of the Assistant Manager’s duties, as is managing Township owned properties.
-The Assistant Manager also oversees the offices of Community & Human Resources, Facility Maintenance, Fleet Maintenance, and Information Services.
+The Assistant Manager also oversees the offices of Community and Economic Development.